On Lichnerowicz sharp distance-regular graphs: Preliminaries

 \subsection{Ollivier Ricci curvature and Lin--Lu--Yau curvature}

-The Wasserstein distance $W_1$ is a fundamental concept from optimal transport theory.
-On a graph, it quantifies the minimal total cost of transporting one probability measure to another, where the cost of transporting a unit of mass between two vertices is given by their combinatorial distance.
-This makes $W_1$ the natural metric for comparing the neighborhood measures in the definition of Lin-Lu-Yau curvature.
+Intuitively, the Wasserstein distance quantifies the minimal total cost of transporting one probability measure to another, where the cost of transporting a unit of mass between two vertices is given by their combinatorial distance.

 \begin{definition}[Wasserstein distance]

 Let $G=(V,E)$ be a locally finite graph, $\mu_1$ and $\mu_2$ be two probability measures on $G$.
 The Wasserstein distance $W_1(\mu_1, \mu_2)$ between $\mu_1$ and $\mu_2$ is defined as